 What Is a Welding Position?

-Welding position is a technique that allows the welder to join metal in the position in which they are found or position in which specifics components would be used.
+Welding position is a technique that allows the welder to join metal in the position in which they are found or position in which specifics components would be used, often involving various types of welding positions.
 Often this can be on the ceiling, in a corner, or on the floor.